 However, the U.S. Mint has not struck foreign coins since 1984.
 The U.S. Mint in Denver and the U.S. Mint in Philadelphia are the only two mints that offer public tours.

-The U.S. Mint in Denver offers free 45-minute tours of its production facility from 8 a.m. - 3:30 p.m.
-Monday - Thursday.
+The U.S. Mint in Denver offers free 45-minute tours of its production facility on Monday-Thursday from 8 a.m.-3:30 p.m.
 No cameras, food, backpacks or weapons are allowed on the tour.
 Visitors must pass through security screening to enter the Mint.
 The U.S. Mint in Denver is closed on federal holidays.

 Admission to the U.S. Mint in Denver is free, but reservations are required for the tours.
 To make reservations, visit the U.S. Mint website and select a time.
 The U.S. Mint in Denver no longer offers standby tickets, and all reservations must be made online.